Enterprise AI | | 23 min read

 For each workflow, document what starts the request, who receives it, what systems are used, what data is needed, what approvals are required, where the work gets delayed, which cases require escalation, what outputs are created, and how success is measured.

-3. Separate Low-Risk and High-Risk Use Cases
+3. Separate Lower Risk and Higher Risk Use Cases

-Lower-risk workflows can often move into controlled pilots quickly.
-Higher-risk workflows require stronger testing, documentation, legal review, privacy review, and human oversight before automation is expanded.
+Lower risk workflows can often move into controlled pilots quickly.
+Higher risk workflows require stronger testing, documentation, legal review, privacy review, and human oversight before automation is expanded.

 4. Build an Approved HR Knowledge Base